csaf-poc/csaf_distribution/docs/csaf_checker.md

   -h, --help                     Show this help message
 ```

-The checker will attempt to download from the given domain URL.
+The checker attempts to check each `target`.

+If a `target` start with `https://` it is considered
-A direct URL to the `provider-metadata.json` can be given by starting the URL with
+a direct URL to the `provider-metadata.json`.

-`https://`.
-Otherwise the checker will attempt to find the `provider-metadata.json`
-in any valid default location.
+Otherwise it will be treated as a _domain_ for which the
+`provider-metadata.json` shall be found as documented in the CSAF standard.

 Usage example:
 ` ./csaf_checker example.com -f html --rate=5.3 -H apikey:SECRET -o check-results.html`